Gitorious-backup/gitorious-docker/README.md

 a basic Postfix installation that should work fine for testing, however you should use your own SMTP server to ensure reliable email delivery.
 To point Gitorious to your SMTP server edit _smtp.yml_ file.

+## Inspecting the running container as root

+TODO: describe

 ## Building the image